eqNj/eqN-PD2-Filter/README.md

 ##### Relaxed - Ideal for early ladder where almost anything can be an upgrade and low tier items can be valuable.
 Also good for "Solo Self Found" / singleplayer, hardcore, and early ladder crafting.
 This filter level will show you if anything usable, even into the late game, would drop for any class.
 Period.
 The Relaxed filter level is for those used to life without one.
 Those of us who like quality of life improvements but don't want potentially useful items hidden from them.
 This is the base filter level upon which the following two levels are designed.

 ##### Medium - Ideal for well geared characters and those who wish to only see more generally useful items.
 This filter level is also good for those who perfer magic class items that show mostly only be for their current character's class.
 This filter level still shows you all of the niche runeword bases and the best general crafting bases from the Relaxed level.
 Crafting bases shown become class specialized at character level 80.
-This filter level finds a happy 'medium' between the Relaxed and SuperStrict filter levels.
+This filter level finds a happy 'medium' between the Relaxed and Strict filter levels.

-##### SuperStrict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
+##### Strict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons when they are likely to have a reasonably high value in trading.
 Even at this level, all unique and set items will still show.
 Crafting bases shown are only those which are highly sought after.
 This filter level is useful for those who regularly run high density maps and dungeons and are mostly only looking for items that are easy to trade.

-##### StrictLLD - This is essentially a copy of the SuperStrict filter level, however it will continue to show & sometimes notify when a LLD crafting base drops.
+##### StrictLLD - This is essentially a copy of the Strict filter level, however it will continue to show & sometimes notify when a LLD crafting base drops.
 This level is designed for late ladder and/or targeted LLD item farming.
-LLD crafting bases are marked with purple asterisks.
+LLD crafting bases are marked with purple dots.

 ##### ShowRecipes - This filter level shows all crafting and upgrading recipes on any applicable items.
 The crafting recipes can be found on magic items and on perfect gems.
 The upgrade recipes include information about the requirements for upgraded items.
 This level will also show all runes necessary for runewords on any socketed non-magic (white) items.
 This level is not recommended for use while item finding as it can be a bit visually noisy.
 Though, if item finding with this filter level it will never hide anything important.
-This filter level uses SuperStrict as a baseline but it still shows all LLD crafting bases, as well as any and all non-magic (white) items that would otherwise show on the Relaxed filter.
+This filter level uses Strict as a baseline but it still shows all LLD crafting bases, as well as any and all non-magic (white) items that would otherwise show on the Relaxed filter.
 This filter level will show the recommended level for LLD crafting on most LLD-applicable crafting bases when using the 'eqN-Specialized-LLD' filter specifically.

 ###### The differences between these filter levels, relative to the Relaxed filter level as a baseline, are further described below.
 All of these filter levels share the same leveling experience prior to character level 75.

-## 'Relaxed' / 'Medium' / 'SuperStrict' Filter Level Differences
+## 'Relaxed' / 'Medium' / 'Strict' Filter Level Differences

 ### The 'Medium' filter level has the following changes (after character level 75):